Geography of Puerto Rico: Forests

 At the highest elevations is dwarf forest, a dense forest as short as 9.8 ft, on saturated soils.
 Here the trees are covered with epiphytic mosses and vascular plants, especially bromeliads, and these also cover large areas of the ground.
 Ascending the Luquillo mountains through these forest types, the average tree height and diameter, number of tree species, and basal area (cross sectional area of tree stems) tend to decrease, while stem density increases.

 There are more than 89 tree species in the LEF.
 The most common are Prestoea acuminata, Casearia arborea, Dacryodes excelsa, Manilkara bidentata, Inga laurina, and Sloanea berteroana.
 Common shrub species are Palicourea croceoides, Psychotria berteriana, and Piper glabrescens.
 Grasses, ferns, and forbs are frequent on the ground, especially in canopy gaps; epiphytes are fairly common, and vines are uncommon.

 Puerto Rican dry forests are dominated by plants in the families Rubiaceae, Euphorbiaceae, and Myrtaceae.
 In this regard they are similar to Jamaican dry forests, but differ sharply from dry forests on the mainland of South and Central America, which are dominated by Fabaceae and Bignoniaceae.

-Mario Javier Fernandez-Vega is a Puerto Rican forester who uses silvicultural techniques.
-Fernandez is currently developing cutting edge forestry methods known as the "Borincano Model".
-The model capitalizes on the diversity of ecological niches in Puerto Rican forests and native disturbance regimes to formulate practices uniquely suited to the forests of the archipelago.
-About his model Fernandez has been known to comment, "Soy de aquí como el coquí" (I am from here just like the coqui), a common patriotic axiom that is used to demonstrate their native ties to the island.
-The coqui and its unique vocalizations are indigenous to the island of Puerto Rico.
-However, there are thriving populations of coquis that, like the people of Puerto Rico, have been transported to Hawaii.
-The coqui is viewed as an ecological menace in Hawaii where its song of co kee co kee is found to be an irritant by many.
-Needless to say that efforts to eradicate its presence in Hawaii is not a popular issue among Puerto Ricans.